paulschreiber/grunt-phantomcss/README.md

-# grunt-phantomcss
+# grunt-regression

-> Automate CSS regression testing with PhantomCSS
+> Automate visual regression testing with PhantomCSS

+Read more about [CSS Testing with PhantomCSS, PhantomJS, CasperJS and Grunt](http://www.phase2technology.com/blog/css-testing-with-phantomcss-phantomjs-casperjs-and-grunt/) in Mica Godbolt’s article.

 ## Notice

-**This is a fork of the original (presumably discontinued) repository of [grunt-phantomcss](https://github.com/chrisgladd/grunt-phantomcss).
-Currently this version here is untagged and unreleased on npm.
-However, you can install and use this version:**
+**This is a fork of the original (presumably discontinued) repository of [grunt-phantomcss](https://github.com/chrisgladd/grunt-phantomcss).**

-Add this to your `package.json`:

-    "grunt-phantomcss": "git://github.com/anselmh/grunt-phantomcss.git",
+## Requirements

+This library requires CasperJS which you should install in v1.1 via brew (or manually via its website):

+    brew install casperjs --devel

+## Setup

-or, alternatively, type this into your command line interface:
+Type this into your command line interface (CLI):

-    npm i --save-dev git://github.com/anselmh/grunt-phantomcss.git
+    npm i --save-dev grunt-regression

 ## CHANGELOG